eiffel-community/eiffel-intelligence/wiki/markdown/subscription-with-REST-POST-notification.md

         "requirements" : [
             {
                 // Array of conditions.
 The key in the condition object must
                 // be "jmespath".
-The value can be any JMESPATH expression to
+The value can be any JMESPath expression to
                 // extract data from the aggregated object.
                 // All conditions needs to be fulfilled in order for
                 // a requirement to be fulfilled.